Cross-Subject Domain Adaptation for Classifying Working Memory Load with Multi-Frame EEG Images: Experiments

 \subsection{Comparison Methods}

-We give brief introduction of baseline and state-of-the-arts models in this work.
-For fair comparison, all deep learning-based models share the same setup with the proposed model.
-However, considering that the too large feature size may be time-consuming and deteriorate the performance, we take the corresponding single-frame EEG data (size of $3 \times 32 \times 32$) from \cite{b19}, and implement an average pooling strategy to reduce the feature size to $3 \times 8 \times 8$.
+We give brief introduction of traditional algorithms and recent deep learning models in this field.
+For fair comparison, the majority of deep learning-based models share the same setup with the proposed model (Except some have to be set with different configuration architectures).
+However, considering that the too large feature size may be time-consuming and deteriorate the performance of the traditional algorithms, we make single-frame EEG spectral images (size of $3 \times 32 \times 32$) through observing spectral features from the complete trial duration, and implement an average pooling strategy to reduce the feature size to $3 \times 8 \times 8$.

+CNN-3D \cite{R2}: We utilize the convolutional neural network architecture configuration from \cite{R2}, and use the same transfer strategy with CS-DASA.

-TCA \cite{b21}: This work attempted to use the maximum average discrepancy to learn to replicate the transferable components between domains in the kernel Hilbert space.
+TCA \cite{b21}: This work attempts to use the maximum average discrepancy to learn to replicate the transferable components between domains in the kernel Hilbert space.
 It can reduce the distribution distance between different domains and thus achieve domain adaptation.

 W-BDA \cite{b22}: This method adaptively exploits the importance of marginal distribution discrepancy and conditional distribution discrepancy.
 Meanwhile, it not only considers distribution adaptation, but also adaptively changes the weight of each class.